-Policy Monitoring, Evaluation and Review
+Policy Monitoring, Evaluation and Review:

 The policy will be promoted and implemented throughout the college.
-The Head of College, along with the Executive Head will take a key role in monitoring and evaluating the policy.
+The Headteacher, along with the DoSI will take a key role in monitoring and evaluating the policy.
 The policy along with other college policies will be available on the college website.
 The Governing Body will review the policy annually and assess its implementation and effectiveness.